alterNERDtive/VoiceAttack-profiles/docs/StreamAttack.md

 ## Commands

-* `clear jump target`: clears the current jump target.
+* `clear jump target`: Clears the current jump target.
+* `distance [to;from] jump target`: Tells you the current distance to the jump target.
-* `set jump target`: sets the jump target to the currently targeted system.
+* `set jump target`: Sets the jump target to the currently targeted system.
   Distance will be written to the configured file.

 * `[copy;open] ship build`: copies the current ship build (coriolis) or opens it